 ENG4191 – Master's Thesis in English Language

 The thesis is an independent research project on a subject based on your approved thesis outline.
-The thesis is written in English and should be 80–100 pages (one standard page is 2300 characters).
+The thesis is written in English and should be 80 –100 standard pages (a standard page consists of 2,300 characters, excluding spaces).

 After completing ENG4191, you will: